PropertyUX/playbook-pretend/README.md

 ## Important Notes

+Currently has trouble installing in node v8, I think because of incompatibility with dependencies for node v4.
+Needs more testing and possibly prune some less important deps.
+For now node v8 is being removed from Travis supported versions.

 Script paths are resolved from the package root, *not* relative to tests.

 Currently, Pretend uses a custom fork of hubot that adds promises to middleware,